wangjess/bootyflake-succer/README.md

 # A Funny Quotes Discord Bot!
 Despite this weird name (Bootyflake-Succer), this friendly robot brings good!
 It emits constant positive impulses (messages) in your Discord server!
+I created this because I use Discord to communicate with my fellow programmer nerd friends, and sometimes we get stressed out.
+What better way to spice up and brighten an internet chat room than with a funny-named, silly robot that actually has practical use?
+Feel free to add this code to your own Discord channel!

 Add this robot so that you and your friends will not rage-quit after investing 50 minutes into that grueling League of Legends Summoner Rift's game even though your bot-lane Kalista complained that your Lee Sin jungler wouldn't gank or help at all, and you are one more "noob" message from your feeding mid lane from losing your sanity :D You may be thinking, "Wow, that was oddly specific." _It's okay, my child..._ **shhhh rubs your head**